conestack/cone.app/docs/source/model.rst

     props()  # persist to file

+.. _model_node_info:

 NodeInfo
 --------

 ``cone.app.model.NodeInfo`` class inherits from ``cone.app.model.Properties``
 and adds the marker interface ``cone.app.interfaces.INodeInfo``.

-``NodeInfo`` provides cardinality information and general node information which is primary needed for authoring operations.
-The following properties are
+``NodeInfo`` provides general node information and cardinality information which is primarily needed for authoring operations.

-used:
+The following general properties are available:

 - **name**: Unique name as string of node type.